sapireli/AirPrint_Bridge/README.md

 - Hack to allow AirPrint print sharing on a Mac

 **Keywords**: AirPrint, macOS, iOS, Printer Sharing, Bash Script, Bonjour, DNS-SD, CUPS, Non-AirPrint Printers, Network Printing, Printer Discovery, Launchd, Automation, Printing from iPhone, Printing from iPad.
+## Contributing
+Welcome all feedback, bug reports, and contributions to make AirPrint Bridge even better!
+Feel free to open an issue or submit a pull request.